mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 **declaraton:** `char *getcwd(char *buf, size_t size);`

 **returns:** When successful, the function returns a pointer to a string containing the pathname of the current working directory.
-On error, it returns NULL.
+On error, it returns `NULL`.

 [man page](http://linux.die.net/man/3/getcwd)